MEEN 617 - Mechanical Vibrations – SPRING 2013

 Introduction to the analysis of vibrations in mechanical systems.

 Introduction to motion in mechanical systems.
 Definition of design, analysis, and testing.
 Steps in Modeling.
 Continuous and lumped parameter systems.
 Second Order Systems and differential equations of motion.
 Definitions of Free and Forced Responses.
-The purpose of analysis and the relevant issues to resolve.
+The purpose of analysis and relevant issues to resolve.

 The technical memorandum